 How Samasource Reverses Poverty One Job at a Time

-Leila Janah, a young entrepreneur whose goal is to help the world’s poorest people earn a living wage, has employees who tag images that make it possible for drones to count the population of wildebeests and elephants in African woodlands and for self-driving cars to recognize objects in the road.
+Leila Janah started Samasource to help the world’s poorest people earn a living wage.
+Employees tag images that make it possible for drones to count the population of wildebeests and elephants in Africa and for self-driving cars to recognize objects in the road.